Mike Mowrey

 Harry Harlan Mowrey (March 24, 1884 – March 20, 1947) was an American professional baseball third baseman who played in the Major Leagues from 1905 to 1917.
-He would play for the Cincinnati Reds, St. Louis Cardinals, Brooklyn Robins, and Pittsburgh Pirates.
+He also later played for the Cincinnati Reds, St. Louis Cardinals, Brooklyn Robins, and Pittsburgh Pirates.

+Biography

-Jacob Mowrey, Harry's father and the town's sheriff, frequently housed tramps in his jail cell overnight.
-Young Harry became particularly friendly with one tramp, prompting one of his brothers to nickname him "Mike the Hobo."
+Mowrey grew up playing baseball with school and town teams in the Chambersburg, Pennsylvania area.
+His father, Jacob Mowrey, was the town's sheriff, and frequently housed homeless people in his jail cell overnight.
+Young Harry became particularly friendly with one of the inmates, prompting one of his brothers to nickname him "Mike the Hobo."

-Mowrey was best known for his unorthodox fielding style—instead of catching a hard smash in his glove, he would knock the ball to the ground and then pick it up to throw out the runner.
-Defending against the bunt was a corner infielder's primary responsibility during the Deadball Era, and in 1910 Alfred H. Spink called Mowrey "the best fielder of bunts in either league."

-Mowrey grew up playing baseball with school and town teams in the Chambersburg area.
-By the turn of the century he was a third baseman for Chambersburg Academy, playing well enough in 1902 to earn a shot with a team from Chester, Pennsylvania, just south of Philadelphia, in the independent Pennsylvania League.
-Mowrey returned to central Pennsylvania with Williamsport of the independent Tri-State League in 1904, the same year he married Nannie K. Hammel (the couple remained married until his death 43 years later).
-In 1905 Mowrey joined the ranks of affiliated baseball with Savannah of the South Atlantic League.
+By the turn of the century, Mowry was a third baseman for the Chambersburg Academy, playing well enough in 1902 to earn a shot with a team from Chester, Pennsylvania, just south of Philadelphia, in the independent Pennsylvania League.

+Mowrey returned to central Pennsylvania with Williamsport of the independent Tri-State League in 1904, the same year he married Nannie K. Hammel.
+The couple would remain married until his death forty-three years later.

+In 1905, Mowrey joined the ranks of affiliated baseball with Savannah of the South Atlantic League.
 His .285 batting average and flashy defensive play at third base so impressed the Cincinnati Reds that they purchased his contract.

 Mowrey made his first major league debut on September 24, 1905, playing both games of a doubleheader.
 He appeared in seven games that season, batting .267 but making seven errors at third base.
 Mowrey spent most of 1906 with Baltimore of the Eastern League, which was owned by Cincinnati manager Ned Hanlon.
 The Reds recalled him in August to avoid losing him in the minor-league draft, and Mowrey hit .321 in 21 games.

 In 1907, Mowrey was the regular third baseman for Cincinnati, playing in 138 games and hitting .252.
 He hit an inside-the-park home run against Joe McGinnity on August 14.
 Mowrey hit only .220 and lost his starting position to Hans Lobertin 1908.
 He hurt his knee in 1909 and was hitting just .191 when the Reds traded him to St. Louis on August 22 for infielder Chappy Charles.
 Returning to regular duty with the Cardinals in 1910, Mowrey enjoyed the best season of his 13-year career, hitting .282, a career-high 70 RBIs, and 21 stolen bases.
 He remained the Cardinals' regular third baseman through the end of 1913, collecting at least 400 at-bats each year and hitting between .255 and .268.